Benefits

 you can expect to have in the near future.
 As a rule, we use income information your employers have reported to public registers.
 You can find this information at skatteetaten.no.
 If we calculate transitional benefit back in time, we will calculate it according to the actual income you had each month.

-To calculate your future expected income or your income for periods that we do not have any actual income information for, we calculate an expected income, using information we have about your previous income, your employment, and benefits you receive from NAV, among other things.
+To calculate your future expected income or your income for periods that we do not have any actual income information for, we calculate an expected income, using information we have about your previous income, your employment, and benefits you receive from Nav, among other things.
 We then convert your monthly income into annual income.

 If you receive disability benefit or survivor's pension, we will deduct this monthly amount from what you receive in transitional benefit.
 We do this before taxes.
 We keep the child allowance out.